vturrisi/solo-learn/README.md

 ## Training efficiency for DALI

-We report the training efficiency of some methods using a ResNet18 with and without DALI in a server with an Intel i9-9820X and two RTX2080ti.
+We report the training efficiency of some methods using a ResNet18 with and without DALI (4 workers per GPU) in a server with an Intel i9-9820X and two RTX2080ti.

 | Method       |  Dali  |  Total time for 20 epochs  |  Time for a 1 epoch |  GPU memory (per GPU) |
 |--------------|:------:|:--------------------------:|:-------------------:|:---------------------:|